 Marriott Bonvoy Brilliant vs. Hilton Honors Aspire- Battle of Premium Hotel Credit Cards

-UPDATE: This post has been updated with the Marriott Bonvoy Brilliant refresh starting from September 22, 2022!
+UPDATE: This post has been updated with the Marriott Bonvoy Brilliant refresh and Hilton Aspire refresh.

 Marriott Bonvoy Brilliant and Hilton Honors Aspire are the most expensive hotel credit cards issued by American Express.
 Both premium cards offer varying benefits affecting your stays at Marriott and Hilton properties respectively.
 Hilton Honors Aspire has been dubbed as the “best hotel credit card.”
 But, is it for everyone?
 Which card is worthy of your attention, or should you even get both?
 Let’s dissect these two premium hotel cards.